UAVTracking/UAVTrackingProtocol/draft/README.md

 #### Above Sea-Level Altitude

-- Description: Altitude above sea level
+- Description: Altitude above sea level - **Altitude should be calculated based on air pressure sensor.
+Standard ISA pressure 1013.25hPa should be used for altitude calculation**
 - Format: Unsigned integer
 - Unit: 1 meter.
 The value is the exact altitude +1000.
-- Length: 7 bits
+- Length: 14 bits

 This allows representing altitudes in a -1000m / 15382 range with a 1 meter precision.